Clearer acceleration and lateral force feedback in Protern

 • Make trends over time easier to trust

-This change reflects clearer measurement, not a change in athlete performance.
+This reflects clearer measurement, not a change in athlete performance.

 Summary